 Skip to main content

-When MCP Watch identifies shadow servers, follow this response framework to assess risk and take appropriate action.
+When Detect identifies shadow servers or skills, follow this response framework to assess risk and take appropriate action.

 Triage by Risk Level